amarnathbh/CloudComputing/README.md

 # CloudComputing

-Database and Api as a service
+project:Database and Api as a service

-Source code for cloud computing
+Source code for cloud computing and Doc for reproducing it.